MohsenAlyafei/nArabicWords/README.md

 ### 4.5 Option {Billions : "on"}

 This option permits the use of the pure Short Scale Numbering System (using Billions) (UK/USA system) rather than the Arabic Short Scale System.
 It is to be noted that the Arabic Short Scale System is exactly a Short Scale System except that the word Billion at 10^9 is replaced with Miliard (all other scale names remain unchanged).
-Most Arabic-language countries and regions use the short scale with 10^9 being مليار milyar, except for a few countries like Saudi Arabia and the UAE which use the word بليون billion for 10^9.
-More information on countries using the system can be found here on wikipedia: [Arabic_Speaking_Long_and_Short_Scales](https://en.wikipedia.org/wiki/Long_and_short_scales#Arabic-speaking).
+Most Arabic-language countries and regions use the short scale with 10^9 being مليار (milyar), except for a few countries like Saudi Arabia and the UAE which use the word بليون billion for 10^9.
+More information on countries using the system can be found here on Wikipedia: [Arabic_Speaking_Long_and_Short_Scales](https://en.wikipedia.org/wiki/Long_and_short_scales#Arabic-speaking).

 Examples: